Latest scientific advances and future directions in PsA

 Bristol Myers Squibb’s basic, translational and clinical research is built on an understanding of the external world, including the science that's been driven by academic institutions and other pharmaceutical and biotechnology companies.
 In fact, increased collaboration among academia, industry, patients and patient advocacy groups can lead to a more efficient and better understanding of conditions like PsA, including patient points of view and needs, which can then lead to improved treatments.

 “We continue to develop innovative medicines that represent meaningful advancements in the field of rheumatology.
-Through our research and development efforts, we strive to deliver medicines that will result in improved clinical outcomes, enable tailored treatment approaches to address unmet medical needs and ultimately improve the lives of patients living with these conditions,” Vaile said.
+Through our research and development efforts, we strive to deliver medicines that will result in improved clinical outcomes, enable tailored treatment approaches to address unmet medical needs and ultimately improve the lives of patients living with these conditions,” Kalyanaraman said.